silogen/kaiwo/docs/docs/aim/images-and-templates.md

 Templates contain both common fields shared between cluster and namespace scopes, and namespace-specific fields that control caching and authentication.

-The `modelId` field identifies which model this template configures, matching a model ID from the image catalog.
+The `aimImageName` field identifies which image catalog entry this template configures.
 This field is immutable after creation to maintain consistency with discovered model sources.

 The `metric` field selects the optimization goal for the runtime.
 Setting this to `latency` optimizes for low end-to-end latency in interactive scenarios, while `throughput` optimizes for sustained requests per second in batch processing workloads.
 This choice influences how the runtime allocates resources and schedules work.